-The Paradox Labs Adaptive Subscriptions Magento 2 extension supports such products as simple, configurable, virtual, and downloadable.
+The Paradox Labs Adaptive Subscriptions Magento 2 extension supports such product types as simple, configurable, virtual, and downloadable.
 This minimum is represented in all other modules, but there is a tool that lets customers subscribe to any content of a shopping cart.
 Unfortunately, Adaptive Subscriptions doesn’t do that.

-You can enable your customers to use coupons and discounts for the first installment, but it seems that both features are far from being the best in the industry, because some Magento 1 modules offer more advanced functionality for the same area.
+You can allow your customers to use coupons and discounts for the first installment, but it seems that both features are far from being the best in the industry.
+Some Magento 1 modules offer more advanced functionality in the same area.

 The module keeps you informed if a subscription fails by sending an email.
-Besides, it keeps your customers informed about invalid payment information.
-A robust notification system is a must have feature of every subscription Magento 2 module, so it doesn’t make the module by Paradox Labs much better than its counterparts.
+Besides, it notifies customers about invalid payment information.
+A robust notification system is a must-have feature of every subscription Magento 2 module, so it doesn’t make the module by Paradox Labs much better than its counterparts.

 The company also highlights that the admin grid of Adaptive Subscriptions lets you track subscription statuses, changes, billing information, and recent failures – the functionality is quite common for other Magento 2 modules.

-As for customers, they can view the status of their own subscriptions as well as update such data as billing and shipping information.
+As for customers, they can view the status of their subscriptions, as well as update such data as billing and shipping information.
 But it’s not a competitive advantage – it’s a mandatory requirement for every subscriptions and recurring payments Magento 2 extension.

-Now, take all these limitations and features mentioned above into consideration and compare them with the price of the module – $699, and the price of only one supported gateway – $279.
-The extension no longer looks friendly, but let’s see what its closest competitor offers.
+Now, take all the features mentioned above into consideration and compare them with the price of the module – $699.
+The extension doesn’t look very user-friendly, but let’s see what its closest competitor offers.

-The popularity of subscription products is rapidly growing, and to go up with the time Magenest offers its own module for this area.
+The popularity of subscription products is rapidly growing.
+To keep up with the time, Magenest offers its own module in this area.
 The Subscriptions and Recurring Payments Magento 2 extension is designed for the seamless integration and management of subscription products on the basis of Magento 2.
-But what are its core features?
+So, what are its core features?

-Magenest Subscriptions and Recurring Payments extension works with simple, virtual, and downloadable products.
-The list is limited in comparison with the aforementioned tool, but the price of the extension is dramatically lower.
+The Magenest Subscriptions and Recurring Payments extension works with simple, virtual, and downloadable products.
+The list is limited in comparison with the mentioned above tool, but the price of the extension is dramatically lower.
 As for available features, they are:

-Products with the enabled recurring feature lead to recurring profile creation after checkout.
+- Products with the activated recurring feature lead to recurring profile creation after checkout.

-As you can see, Magenest Subscriptions and Recurring Payments Magento 2 Extension is a little bit limited in comparison to Adaptive Subscriptions for Magento 2 by Paradox Labs, but at the same time it is almost 4 times cheaper and works with PayPal instead of a limited gateway by Paradox Labs.
+As you can see, Magenest Subscriptions and Recurring Payments Magento 2 Extension is a little bit limited in comparison to Adaptive Subscriptions for Magento 2 by Paradox Labs.
+At the same time, it is almost four times cheaper.

-Here at Firebear Studio, we are constantly monitoring the ecosystem trying to find the latest extensions and review their functionality and features, so this post will be updated as soon as new subscriptions and recurring payments Magento 2 extensions are available.
+Here at Firebear Studio, we are constantly monitoring the ecosystem looking for the latest extensions and review their functionality and features.
+This post is getting updated as soon as new Magento 2 subscriptions and recurring payments extensions become available.'